-Uuncertain economic trends may adversely impact our business.
+Uncertain economic trends may adversely impact our business.

-We have experienced and may continue to experience reduced demand for our products as a result of the downturn and uncertainty in the general economic environment in which we and our customers operate.
-We cannot project the extent of the impact of the economic downturn and the environment specific to our industry.
+We have experienced and may continue to experience reduced demand for our products as a result of the uncertainty in the general economic environment in which we and our customers operate.
+We cannot project the extent of the impact of the economic environment specific to our industry.
 If economic conditions worsen or if a wider economic slowdown occurs, we may experience a material adverse effect on our business, operating results, and financial condition.